Shmuel Agmon: Work

+After joining the Hebrew University in 1952, Agmon initially taught a course on partial differential equations.
+He worked on aspects of elliptic-hyperbolic equations in the 1950s, including the Euler–Tricomi equation.
+He collaborated with Louis Nirenberg and Avron Douglis in producing two groundbreaking works on elliptic partial differential boundary value problems in 1959 and 1964 that became among the most cited works in mathematical analysis.
 Agmon's contributions to partial differential equations include Agmon's method for proving exponential decay of eigenfunctions for elliptic operators.
+In 1965 he published a book on linear boundary value problems for elliptic partial differential equations of general order that became a foundational work in the field.
+He also taught an advanced undergraduate course on classical analysis.
+From the mid-1960s, he worked on spectral theory and scattering theory of Schrödinger-type equations, publishing works significant to mathematical physics.
+Notably, he made precise estimates on the decay of Eigenfunctions of the Schrödinger equation in terms of a metric he defined, which became known as the Agmon metric.
+His work contributed to the understanding of wave function scattering for short range and long range potentials.

 Awards

 Agmon was awarded the 1991 Israel Prize in mathematics.
 He received the 2007 EMET Prize "for paving new paths in the study of partial-elliptical differential equations and their problematic language and for advancing the knowledge in the field, as well as his essential contribution to the development of the Spectral Theory and the Distribution Theory of Schrödinger Operators."
 He has also received the Weizmann Prize and the Rothschild Prize.
 In 2012, he became a fellow of the American Mathematical Society.